Liquid369/blank/doc/README.md

 Unpack the files into a directory and run:

-- `bin/fls-qt` (GUI) or
+- `bin/dogecash-qt` (GUI) or
-- `bin/flsd` (headless)
+- `bin/dogecashd` (headless)

-If this is the first time running FLITS Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.fls-params`
+If this is the first time running FLITS Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.dogecash-params`

 ### Windows

-Unpack the files into a directory, and then run fls-qt.exe.
+Unpack the files into a directory, and then run dogecash-qt.exe.

 ### macOS

-Drag FLS-Qt to your applications folder, and then run FLS-Qt.
+Drag DogeCash-Qt to your applications folder, and then run DogeCash-Qt.

 ### Need Help?

-* See the documentation at the [FLITS Wiki](https://github.com/flitsnode/flits-core/wiki) for help and more information.
+* See the documentation at the [FLITS Wiki](https://github.com/dogecash/dogecash/wiki) for help and more information.
 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [FLITS Forum](http://forum.flitswallet.app/).
 * Join our Discord server [Discord Server](https://discord.flitswallet.app)